Partition of Ireland

-The partition of Ireland (críochdheighilt na hÉireann) was the process by which the Government of the United Kingdom of Great Britain and Ireland (UK) divided Ireland into two self-governing polities: Northern Ireland and Southern Ireland.
+The Partition of Ireland (críochdheighilt na hÉireann) was the process by which the government of the United Kingdom of Great Britain and Ireland (UK) divided Ireland into two self-governing polities: Northern Ireland and Southern Ireland.
 It was enacted on 3 May 1921 under the Government of Ireland Act 1920.
 The Act intended both territories to remain within the United Kingdom and contained provisions for their eventual reunification.
 The smaller Northern Ireland territory was created with a devolved government (Home Rule) and remained part of the UK.
 Although the larger Southern Ireland was also created, its administration was not recognised by most of its citizens, who instead recognised the self-declared 32-county Irish Republic.

 Ireland had a largely Catholic nationalist majority who wanted self-governance or independence.
 Prior to partition, the Irish Parliamentary Party used its control of the balance of power in the British Parliament to persuade the government to introduce Home Rule Bills that would give Ireland a devolved government within the UK.
-This led to the Home Rule Crisis (1912–14), when Ulster unionists founded a large paramilitary organization (at least 100,000 men), the Ulster Volunteers, that could be used to prevent Ulster from being ruled by an Irish government.
+This led to the Home Rule crisis (1912–14), when Ulster unionists founded a large paramilitary organisation (at least 100,000 men), the Ulster Volunteers, that could be used to prevent Ulster from being ruled by an Irish government.
 Although the Government of Ireland Act 1914 (to create a single administration) was passed, implementation was deferred due to the First World War (1914–18).
 Support for Irish independence grew during the war, particularly in the aftermath of the 1916 Easter Rising (an armed rebellion against British rule).